 “Masterpieces from all periods of art history, including paintings by van Eyck, Bruegel, Dürer, Raphael, Titian, Caravaggio, Rubens, Rembrandt, and Vermeer, are on display at the Gemäldegalerie.”

-The Kulturforum offers 1.2 miles of breathtaking art displays in an exhibition area of over 75,00 sq. ft.
-There are 72 halls and cabinets leading through “individual art landscapes and epochs”.
+Kulturforum offers over a mile of breathtaking art displays in an exhibition area of over 75,00 sq. ft.
+There are seventy-two halls leading through “individual art landscapes and epochs”.

 The Gemäldegalerie collection focuses on German and Italian painting from the 13th to the 16th century and Dutch painting from the 15th to the 16th century.
-This blog post includes some of the photos taken – captions are the best I could manage – all were in German.
+This blog post includes some photos taken – captions are the best I could manage as all were in German.
 Before touring this exhibition, I didn’t know the works of many of these incredible masters.

 German, Dutch, French, Flemish Masterpieces

-The magnificent collection includes old German paintings of the late Gothic and Renaissance periods.
-Dutch and Flemish paintings from the 17th century include “portraits, genre paintings, interiors, landscapes, and still lifes” – all impressive and awe-inspiring.
+The collection includes German paintings of the late Gothic and Renaissance periods.
+Dutch and Flemish paintings from the 17th century include “portraits, genre paintings, interiors, landscapes, and still lifes” – all very impressive and awe-inspiring.

-A collection of 16 Rembrandt paintings in the center of the Gemäldegalerie is “one of the largest and highest quality in the world”.
+A collection of 16 Rembrandt paintings in the center of the Gemäldegalerie is “one of the world’s largest and highest quality”.

 There are six rooms of Italian, French, German, Spanish, and English 18th century paintings.
 Over 1000 masterpieces are on display in the main gallery.
 Visitors can view a catalog of the collection and access a digital gallery using computer workstations.
-Audio guides are in German, English, and French.
-I used an audio guide, but with so many paintings – it was overwhelming.
+Audio guides are available in German, English, and French.
+The audio guide was helpful, but with so many paintings – it was overwhelming.
 I need to return and take another tour.

 Heinz Kuckei Collections

 The Gemäldegalerie presents ten loans from the Heinz Kuckei Collections.
-The small ensemble of quality Dutch paintings of the 17th century includes works by Jan Steen, Jan Davisz de Heem, and the Rembrandt workshop.
+The ensemble of quality 17th century Dutch paintings includes works by Jan Steen, Jan Davisz de Heem, and the Rembrandt workshop.

 Jacopo and Giovanni Bellini Paintings